Home Compare DCI vs LECO

 Donaldson Company vs Lincoln Electric Holdings: Which Stock Looks Stronger in 2026?

-Lincoln Electric leads structurally, with growth as the clearest single gap between the two profiles.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+Lincoln Electric holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 On the market side, Lincoln Electric is in better shape — its trend is intact while Donaldson Company's trend has broken down.
 That puts structure and market broadly in agreement — Lincoln Electric's lead looks more confirmed than conflicted.

 Trajectory Similarity